 What is a Natural Monopoly?

 A natural monopoly is a market where a single seller can provide the output because of its size.
-A natural monopolist can produce the entire output for the market at a cost lower than what it would be if there were multiple firms.
+A natural monopolist can produce the entire output for the market at a cost lower than what it would be if there were multiple firms operating in the market.
 A natural monopoly occurs when a firm enjoys extensive economies of scale in its production process.

 Enforced Natural Monopolies

 Natural monopolies are often set up by governments not to make profits but to regulate certain markets.
 For instance, during election season, many political parties promise to lower the prices of certain necessities in order to capture votes.
 A relatively easy way to achieve this is to use a government-owned natural monopolist to fix the price below the free-market price.
 For example, many European governments set up natural monopolies in manufacturing various lifesaving drugs.

 Natural monopolies are also set up as a way of directing investment within an economy.
 For instance, natural monopolies in certain heavy industries prevent private investors from investing in these industries.
 Some governments restrict foreign private investors from investing in the nation’s heavy industries such as iron, coal, copper, and nuclear fuels.